abhe1097/Test/implem.md

 #### Explanation of parameters:
 - `-d`: Run the container in detached mode.
-- `--pod postgres-pod`: Attach the container to the pod.
 - `--name postgres`: Assigns a name to the container.
 - `-e POSTGRES_USER=myuser`: Sets the database username.
 - `-e POSTGRES_PASSWORD=mypassword`: Sets the database password.